 In the event that you are found guilty of committing a crime that falls under the category of a second-degree misdemeanor (M2), you could be sentenced to up to five years in prison.

 In every state in this country, crimes are split into two major categories.
 One is felonies, and the other is misdemeanors.
 Felonies are more serious crimes than misdemeanors.
 As with felonies, misdemeanors are divided into degrees—first, second, and third.
-To learn more about felonies, misdemeanors, and their degrees, call a Pittsburgh Criminal Lawyer, like those at Sean Logue Law.
+To learn more about felonies, misdemeanors, and their degrees, call a Pittsburgh misdemeanor defense lawyer, like those at Sean Logue Law.

 First degree misdemeanors are more severe than second-degree ones, though second-degree misdemeanors are still very serious.What is a Second Degree Misdemeanor?

 Some of the offenses that are considered to be second-degree misdemeanors are as follows:

 - Resisting arrest

 - Arson that endangers a building or property

 Punishments that result from a second-degree misdemeanor conviction could include:

 - A prison sentence of up to two years